-This Preliminary Arboricultural Assessment was commissioned by CP Logistics UK Reading Propco Ltd as part of a planning application to construct an employment facility and associated infrastructure at Hoad Way, Theale in Berkshire.
+This Arboricultural Impact Assessment was commissioned by CP Logistics UK Reading Propco Ltd to accompany a planning application to construct an employment facility and associated infrastructure at Hoad Way, Theale in Berkshire.
 A survey of the trees on site and within influencing distance of the boundaries was undertaken on the 28th July 2023 to aid design and avoid unnecessary tree removal.

-The tree survey and assessment of existing trees has been carried out in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations' (hereafter referred to as BS5837).
+This Arboricultural Impact Assessment has been carried out in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations' (hereafter referred to as BS5837).